 Our PhD success rate is high; if we accept you into our program we have the expectation that you will complete your PhD in a reasonable time and move successfully to the next stage of an astronomical career.
 Historically almost two-thirds of the students entering our program left with a PhD degree; another 20% gained the MS degree.
 Our graduates are successful: over 85% of our PhD alumni and over 50% of our MS alumni are currently actively employed as astronomers or physicists in universities, observatories, or government laboratories.

-With a faculty drawn from eleven countries, we naturally welcome foreign students, and we apply the same admissions standards to them as to US students.
+With a faculty drawn from twelve countries, we naturally welcome foreign students, and we apply the same admissions standards to them as to US students.
 Foreign citizens can hold research assistantships and, if their English is good enough, teaching assistantships.
-At the present time our graduate class includes students from Canada, China, France, Japan, Portugal, Taiwan and the USA.
-In the past we have also had students from Australia, India, Korea, Mexico, Norway, and the UK.
+At the present time our graduate class includes students from Canada, China, Iran, Ireland, Japan, Korea, Lebanon, Portugal, Taiwan and the USA.
+In the past we have also had students from Australia, France, India, Italy, Mexico, Norway, and the UK.

 We are located in Honolulu, an extremely liveable, cosmopolitan city in a beautiful location, and have more than our fair share of sunshine and beaches.........